Food Safety FAQ

 Keep Food and Water Safe After a Disaster or Emergency

 If any type of unexpected emergency strikes your community, you may not have access to fresh food, water or electricity for days, maybe weeks.
 This page will provide you with useful information so you can be prepared when an emergency strikes, and know how to keep your food safe during and after an emergency.

 Emergencies can happen, especially with extreme weather conditions.
 When they do, the best strategy is to already have a plan in place.
 This includes knowing the proper food safety precautions to take before, during, and after a power outage — and being prepared to safely handle food and water in the event that flooding occurs.

 Refrigerated and Frozen Food

-As the USDA notes in Keeping Food Safe During an Emergency, your refrigerator will keep food safe for up to 4 hours during a power outage.
+As the USDA notes in Keep Your Food Safe During Emergencies, your refrigerator will keep food safe for up to 4 hours during a power outage.
 Keep the door closed as much as possible.
 Discard refrigerated perishable food such as meat, poultry, fish, eggs, and leftovers after 4 hours without power.

 Food Safety and Flood Water